 - 1. The major professor has control over the Graduate Research Assistant's work schedule.
 Requests for assistance from a graduate student should always be routed through the major professor. - 2.
-Graduate Research Assistants are expected to work an average of 20 hours/week (halftime appointment) with the primary objective of conducting their thesis or dissertation research.
-The work schedule may vary but often will include many more hours during the summer. - 3.
+Graduate Research Assistants are expected to work an average of 20 hours/week (half-time appointment) with the primary objective of conducting their thesis or dissertation research.
+The work schedule may vary but may include more hours during the summer, often up to 40 hours/week.
+If the GRA works 20 hrs weekly during the academic year, and is not paid extra during the summer, the expectation for work is 20 hrs weekly on average across the calendar year.
+Faculty may pay GRAs over the summer, in which case the number of weekly summer hours will be negotiated between the faculty and student.
+GRAs are not expected to work holidays and a reasonable amount of time off during the calendar year should be negotiated with the major professor(s). - 3.
 Students who receive research assistantships provided to faculty members through external grants are typically employed to perform research or other work specified in the grant.
 This may involve assisting the faculty member with data collection, data analysis, and writing reports so that the faculty member can meet their obligations to the granting agency.
 In many cases, the work done by the student may be an important component of their thesis or dissertation research.
 However, the student's use of such data for his or her research must be approved by the faculty member responsible for the research.
 Further, such use of data does not relieve the student of the obligation to provide data, reports, or other products to the faculty member responsible for the research.
 Faculty members and their students supported by externally-funded assistantships should agree to the student's responsibility to the project and the use of project data before initiation of any work by the student.